fpastana/blockWorld/README.md

 - Running the unit tests
 ```
-# phpunit tests/Unit/BlockWorldTest.php
+# ./vendor/bin/phpunit tests/Unit
 ```

 # About the APP

 Many areas of Computer Science use simple, abstract domains for both analytical and empirical studies.
-For example, an early Ai study of planning and robotics (STRIPS) used a block world in which a robot arm performed tasks involving the manipulation of blocks.
+For example, an early AI study of planning and robotics (STRIPS) used a block world in which a robot arm performed tasks involving the manipulation of blocks.

 The app will model a simple block world under certain rules and constrains.
 Rather than determine how to achieve a specific state, it will "program" a robotic arm to respond to a limited set of commands.